-CISA or the Federal Bureau of Investigation (FBI) determines if the incident warrants Cyber Unified Coordination Group (C-UCG) escalation, and, if so, recommends establishment of a C-UCG in accordance with the provisions of PPD-41 § internal reporting chain of the organization, CISA must receive the major incident report within 1 hour of major incident declaration.
+CISA or the Federal Bureau of Investigation (FBI) determines if the incident warrants Cyber Unified Coordination Group (C-UCG) escalation, and, if so, recommends establishment of a C-UCG in accordance with the provisions of PPD-41 § V.B.b.
+C-UCG is the primary mechanism for coordination between and among federal agencies in response to a significant cyber internal reporting chain of the organization, CISA must receive the major incident report within 1 hour of major incident declaration.

-&lt;sup>24 EO 14028, Sec.
+&lt;sup>23 EO 14028, Sec.
 2. Removing Barriers to Sharing Threat Information

-&lt;sup>25 Per OMB M-20-04, appropriate analysis of whether the incident is a major incident will include the agency CIO, CISO, mission or system owners, and, if it is a breach, the Senior Agency Official for Privacy (SAOP).
-Regardless of the
+&lt;sup>24 Per OMB M-20-04, appropriate analysis of whether the incident is a major incident will include the agency CIO, CISO, mission or system owners, and, if it is a breach, the Senior Agency Official for Privacy (SAOP).
+Regardless of the incident as well as for integration of private sector partners into incident response efforts.

-&lt;sup>26 CISA Federal Incident Notification Guidelines
+&lt;sup>25 CISA Federal Incident Notification Guidelines

-&lt;sup>27 OMB M-20-04
+&lt;sup>26 OMB M-20-04